Are you currently living paycheck to paycheck and just getting by?

 In this article, we’ll take a look at the steps you can take to drastically improve your own financial situation and progress toward becoming independently wealthy.

-What Does it Mean to Be Independently Wealthy?
+What Is Independently Wealthy?

 Financial Independence vs. Independently Wealthy

 In the personal finance blogosphere, the term “financial independence” is much more commonly used than the term “independently wealthy.”

 Although the two terms are similar, I believe there are also some key differences.

 Financial independence can mean several different things, depending on who is using the term and also the context in which it’s being used.